About us

 Belle Haven Community Campus

-MPCC - Dining and Event Terrace - night The City of Menlo Park and its partners are constructing a new multi-service public facility at 100 Terminal Ave in Menlo Park's Belle Haven neighborhood.
-The project includes 37,000 square feet of floor space on two levels, and will incorporate a public gymnasium, senior center, branch library, aquatics center, youth center (school-age child care), fitness center, makerspace, meeting rooms, and event hall, among other features.
-The new multi-service center is an all-electric, zero combustion, net zero energy project with onsite renewable energy generation, battery microgrid, and electric vehicle charging stations, and its structural design is resilient to serve as an emergency shelter.
-The project is currently on track for completion in 2024.
+MPCC - Dining and Event Terrace - nightIn 2024, the City of Menlo Park and its partners completed the construction of a new multi-service public facility at 100 Terminal Ave in Menlo Park's Belle Haven neighborhood.
+The project included 37,000 square feet of floor space on two levels, and incorporated a public gymnasium, senior center, branch library, aquatics center, youth center (school-age child care), fitness center, makerspace, meeting rooms, and event hall, among other features.
+The new multi-service Belle Haven Community Campus is certified LEEDS Platinum, all-electric, zero combustion, net zero energy facility with onsite renewable energy generation, battery microgrid, and electric vehicle charging stations, and its structural design is resilient to serve as an emergency shelter.

 Policies and procedures